Rajusura6/About-me/README.md

 Currently enhancing my knowledge through practical projects and real-world scenarios.
 I enjoy uncovering insights and visualizing data to drive smarter decisions.

-If you are troubling with the messy data and want help to turn that data into better decison making visuals then you better call rajusura :)
+If you are troubling with the messy data and need some help to turn that data into better decison making visuals then you better call rajusura :)

 ---